aelfric/ncfl-livedocs/pf.md

 ### Decision Timer

 Judges have **55 minutes** for each flight from the ROUND START TIME (not when you click start, not when you really start, but the scheduled start time) to submit their decisions for each flight.
 This countdown is visible on the ballot.
 This rule exists a) to keep us on schedule, b) to encourage debaters to minimize wasted time within rounds, and c) to prevent judges from overanalyzing every piece of evidence in a round.

 This should create an incentive for all participants to start on time (or early!), move swiftly through the round, and quickly notify tab of any tech issues or missing persons.
 It may NOT be used to justify cutting time from speeches, crossfires, prep, or tech time.

 Judges who have not voted by the decision deadline will be visited by a member of the tab staff, unless we are aware of the tech issues that caused a delay.
 The ballot does not disappear when the timer ends - even if you exceed the time allotted, finish the round and vote as normal!

 Remember that the decision timer is only for **points and the winner**.
 If you find yourself approaching the end of the decision time, you can submit speaker points and a decision without comments and re-visit your ballot throughout the rest of the tournament to include your comments.

 ### Obligations

+- Judges are obligated for all preliminary rounds.
+Elimination round obligations are set by the diocese and determined before the tournament.
+Tab will not change assignments, except if you are volunteering for extra rounds!

+- Note that first year out judges cannot judge elimination debates under any circumstances.
+If you are a 2021 high school graduate assigned to elimination round pools, find a willing substitute from your diocese or your diocese will be fined - and make this change with the Tabroom Staff on Saturday.
+For the purpose of this rule, the Play-In round counts as a prelim.

 ## Event Rules